aadi-bh/FiniteVolumeGPU/README.md

 Make sure you are running the correct kernel ("conda:ShallowWaterGPU").
 If not, change kernel using the "Kernel"-menu in the notebook.

-If you do not need to run notebooks you may use the conda environment found in conda_environment_hpc.yml

 ## Troubleshooting
 Have a look at the conda documentation and https://towardsdatascience.com/how-to-set-up-anaconda-and-jupyter-notebook-the-right-way-de3b7623ea4a